mayshem/classical-japanese-conjugations/README.md

 To run, execute `(load "./conjugations.lsp")` in your Lisp environment.
 To compile, load the `compile.lsp` script while in SBCL.
 Releases compiled with Steel Bank Common Lisp 2.1.11.
+If you are on Linux, I highly recommend using this program with rlwrap to make input behave vastly better.